rails/rails/guides/source/form_helpers.md

 { 'person' => { 'address' => { 'city' => 'New York' } } }
 ```

-The other structure is Array.
-Normally Rails ignores duplicate parameter names.But if the parameter name ends with an empty set of square brackets `[]` then they will be accumulated in an array.
+The other structure is an Array.
+Normally Rails ignores duplicate parameter names, but if the parameter name ends with an empty set of square brackets `[]` then the parameters will be accumulated in an Array.

 For example, if you want users to be able to input multiple phone numbers, you could place this in the form: